RainerAtSpirit/raineratspirit.github.com/_posts/2012-09-03-SharePoint-2013-App-HTTP-Error-405.0.md

 [Apps for Office and SharePoint blog]: http://blogs.msdn.com/b/officeapps/

 So what happened?
-I wanted to replace the default files in the `Autohosted` template with files coming from my favorite HTML5 framework: [Zurb foundation](http://foundation.zurb.com/).
+I wanted to replace the default files in an `Autohosted` template with files coming from my favorite HTML5 framework: [Zurb foundation](http://foundation.zurb.com/).
+Let see what happened:

 **Step 1:** Create an App for SharePoint
 ![Create App](/img/2012-09-03-NewProject.jpg)